Protecting And Eliminating Cross Connections

 Per Oregon Administrative Rule (OAR) 333-061-070 and District Rules and Regulations, all approved backflow prevention assembly must be maintained and tested at least annually to protect the public water system.

 TVWD's Cross Connection Program seeks to eliminate or protect all cross connections in the public water system and helps customers comply with backflow prevention practices and regulations.
 All backflow assemblies must be inspected once a year by a certified backflow tester to ensure proper operation.
 If you have a backflow assembly that is required to be tested, you will receive a letter from TVWD with guidance about how to get this done.
 Failure to comply with required testing will result in the disconnection of your water service.

 If you are unsure if your water-using fixture needs a backflow assembly or an annual backflow test, contact your plumber, landscaper or TVWD's Cross Connections Department.

-To review eligibility requirements, apply, or get more information, take a look at the Backflow Contract Testing Application in Rich Text File/Word or PDF.
+To apply, take a look at the Gold Plan Application in Rich Text File/Word.

 There are several important steps you can expect a certified backflow tester to follow when having your backflow assembly tested.

 The tester should:

 - Attempt to make contact with you and inform you of what they will be doing (shutting off the water, testing assembly, etc.)